bokade/springgit/README.md

-This is Git learning using IntelliJ Idea
+This is Git learning using IntelliJ idea welcome